 Can I substitute sazon with other spices?

-Yes!
-If you don't have sazon, try mixing equal parts cumin, garlic powder, onion powder, and a pinch of paprika or turmeric for color.
+Yes.
+For a quick substitute, combine equal parts cumin, garlic powder, onion powder, and a pinch of paprika or turmeric for color.
+However, this won't replicate the full complexity of authentic sazon.

 Is sazon the same as adobo?